-A became a U.S. citizen by reason of his birth in the United States.
-A's parents are life-long Country B nationals and residents.
-Accordingly, A also became a citizen of Country B at birth.
-A formally renounced his United States citizenship on Date C by making an Oath of Renunciation at the United States Consulate in Country B. On the date of A's expatriation, his net worth exceeded \$500,000.
+A had dual citizenship in Country C and the United States.
+A became a U.S. citizen by reason of her birth in the United States.
+A has been a citizen of Country C since birth by virtue of her birth to citizens of Country C. A formally renounced her United States citizenship on Date B by making an Oath of Renunciation at the United States Consulate in Country C. On the date of A's expatriation, her net worth exceeded \$500,000.